BizarreCake/Arane/README.md

 P6
 ==

-P6 is a bytecode compiler and interpreter for the Perl 6 language that I am currently working on.
-I'm not good with names, so the compiler's called P6 for now.
+P6 is a bytecode compiler and interpreter for the Perl 6 language written in C++11 that I am currently working on.
+I'm not good with names, so the compiler's called P6 for now..

 Features
 --------